ibexa/documentation-developer/docs/cdp/cdp_data_export.md

 ## Extensibility
 ​
 You can customize Content, User and Product data exported to CDP and you can control what Field Type information you want to export.
-By default, custom Field Types have basic export functionality that casts their `Value` object to string ,thanks to `\Stringable` implementation.
+By default, custom Field Types have basic export functionality.
+It casts their `Value` object to string, thanks to `\Stringable` implementation.
 ​
-## Exporting FieldTypes
+## Exporting Field Types
 ​
 Field Types are exported with metadata, for example, ID, Field Definition name, type, value.
 You can also provide your own  `\Ibexa\Contracts\Cdp\Export\Content\FieldProcessorInterface` instance to extend metadata.
 Provided implementation has to be defined as a service and tagged with `ibexa.cdp.export.content.field_processor`.
 Additionally, you can specify `priority` to override default behavior.
-All system Field Processors use `-100` priority, anything with higher priority value overrides them.
+All system Field Processors use `-100` priority, and any higher priority value overrides them.

+The interface is plain and has two methods that you need to provide:

+- **supports** - decides whether your `FieldProcessor` can work with the `Field` instance.
+- **process** - takes `Field` instance and then returns a flat array of scalar values that are combined with the payload data.
 ​
-The interface is simple and has two methods that you need to provide:

-- **supports** method - decides whether your `FieldProcessor` can work with this Field instance.
-- **process** method - takes `Field` instance and returns flat array with scalar values which is merged to the payload data.
-​
-A typical FieldType will be serialized to:
+A common Field Type is serialized to:
 ​
 ```json
 {